project-grand-canyon/pgc-admin/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress-open` or `npm run cypress-run`

+Runs the cypress end-to-end tests.
+This requires the pgc-api to be running locally, with your admin frontend pointing to it.
+Do not run these if pointed at the production site, as they may change data!
+The tests have a safeguard that should stop them before anything harmful is done, though, if they try to access the production site.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>